wpilibsuite/frc-docs/source/docs/hardware/sensors/digital-inputs-hardware.rst

 .. warning:: Always consult the technical specifications of the sensor you are using *before* wiring the sensor, to ensure that the correct wire is being connected to each pin.
 Failure to do so can result in damage to the device.

 .. warning:: **Never** directly connect the power pin to the ground pin on any port on the RoboRIO!
-This can severely damage the device.
+This will trigger protection features on the roboRIO and may result in unexpected behaviour.

 |Roborio DIO Ports|